-The proposed area of application for the designation of the proposed Med SOX ECA, as modelled in this document, is illustrated in Figure 2.1-1.
-The proposed area of application follows the International Hydrographic Organization (IHO) definition of the Mediterranean Sea as being bounded on the southeast by the entrance to the Suez Canal, with the exception of the waiting area of the Suez Canal in its determined coordinates, according to the map set out in point c of Annex 2, on the northeast by the entrance to the Dardanelles, delineated as a line joining Mehmetcik and Kumkale lighthouses, and to the west by the meridian passing through Cap Spartel lighthouse, also defining the western boundary of the Straits of Gibraltar.
+The proposed area of application for the designation of the proposed Med SOx ECA, as modelled in this document, is illustrated in Figure -1.
+The proposed area of application follows the International Hydrographic Organization (IHO) definition of the Mediterranean Sea as being bounded on the southeast by the entrance to the Suez Canal, on the northeast by the entrance to the Dardanelles, delineated as a line joining Mehmetcik and Kumkale lighthouses, and to the west by the meridian passing through Cap Spartel lighthouse, also defining the western boundary of the Straits of Gibraltar.
 The proposed area of application is identical to the geographic area described in Article 1.1 of the Barcelona Convention, which is hereinafter referred to as the Mediterranean Sea area.
-The waters of the proposed Med SOX ECA involve the twenty-two (22) Contracting Parties to the Barcelona Convention, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Turkey, and the European Union.
+The waters of the proposed Med SOx ECA involve the twenty-two (22) Contracting Parties to the Barcelona Convention, namely Albania, Algeria, Bosnia and Herzegovina, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Libya, Malta, Monaco, Montenegro, Morocco, Slovenia, Spain, the Syrian Arab Republic, Tunisia, Turkey, and the European Union.
 Additional detail on the proposed area of application is included in Annex 2 to this proposal.

-&lt;sup>13 https://iho.int/uploads/user/pubs/standards/s-23/S-23\Ed3\1953\EN.pdf.
+&lt;sup>10 https://iho.int/uploads/user/pubs/standards/s-23/S-23\Ed3\1953\EN.pdf.

-Figure 2.1-1: Contracting Parties to the Barcelona Convention (in grey) and proposed area of the Med $SO_X ECA$ (in dark blue)
+Figure -1.
+Contracting Parties to the Barcelona Convention (in grey) and proposed area of the Med $SO_X ECA$ (in dark blue)

-2.2 Types of Emissions Proposed for Control
+Types of Emissions Proposed for Control

-This proposal supports designation of an ECA to control $SO_X$ and PM emissions from ships. $SO_X$ is a precursor to fine PM formation.
-Section 4 provides details on the health impacts associated with PM, and Section 5 provides details on the impacts to ecosystems from deposition of PM and compounds containing wet and dry sulphate.
+This proposal supports designation of an ECA to control $SO_x$ and PM emissions from ships. $SO_x$ is a precursor to fine PM formation.
+Section 0 provides details on the health impacts associated with PM, and Section 0 provides details on the impacts to ecosystems from deposition of PM and compounds containing wet and dry sulphate.

-2.2.1 SOX and PM Pollution
+SOX and PM Pollution

-$SO_X$ pollution is formed during marine engine combustion, from available sulphur in marine fuel. $SO_X$ emissions from ship exhausts contribute to the formation of sulphate (SO4) aerosols, which are small particles.
+$SO_x$ pollution is formed during marine engine combustion, from available sulphur in marine fuel. $SO_x$ emissions from ship exhausts contribute to the formation of sulphate (SO4) aerosols, which are small particles.
 Small sulphate aerosol particles, along with other PM species, are able to penetrate deep into the lungs of living organisms, including humans, contributing to increased lung cancer and cardiovascular disease mortality and asthma morbidity.
-In addition, deposition of SO4 particles contribute to increased acidification of surface waters and terrestrial systems, which is deleterious to the environment.
+In addition, deposition of $SO_4$ particles contribute to increased acidification of surface waters and terrestrial systems, which is deleterious to the environment.

-2.3 Populations and Areas at Risk from Exposure to Ship Emissions
+Populations and Areas at Risk from Exposure to Ship Emissions

 The Mediterranean Sea area is enclosed on all sides by land masses with significant coastal populations.
-The Mediterranean coastal States are home to 507.5 million people, many of whom live in coastal towns and cities (Figure 2.3-1).
+The Mediterranean coastal States are home to 507.5 million people, many of whom live in coastal towns and cities (Figure -2).
 The Mediterranean Sea is an essential shipping route for goods travelling from East Asia to European, West Asian, and North African markets, meaning that many people live near one of the world's major shipping gateways.